 For additional information about Medicaid in Arkansas, please visit the Arkansas Medicaid website.

-(March 18) Update: Legislators and others asked DHS to analyze the impact of placing the expansion population in the private insurance market.
-These estimates show that the financial impact would be significantly less than expected.
+March 18: Legislators and others asked DHS to analyze the impact of placing the expansion population in the private insurance market.
+These estimates showed that the financial impact would be significantly less than expected.
 Since the March 18 release, DHS and its actuaries have published additional information to further explain the estimates.

-(March 27) Update: DHS released a more detailed analysis showing the assumptions and dollar figures that support the estimate released earlier this month.
+March 27: DHS released a more detailed analysis showing the assumptions and dollar figures that support the estimate released earlier in the month.

-(April 2) Update: Governor Mike Beebe has received a letter from Health and Human Services Secretary Kathleen Sebelius expressing conceptual support for Arkansas's private option for expanding insurance coverage to the Medicaid expansion population.
-The letter cames less than a week after HHS released additional guidance to states about this approach.
+April 2, 2013: Then Governor Beebe received a letter from Health and Human Services Secretary Kathleen Sebelius expressing conceptual support for Arkansas's private option.
+The letter comes less than a week after HHS released additional guidance to states about this approach.

-(April 18) Update: The Health Care Independence Act and related appropriation bills have cleared both the Arkansas House and Senate, allowing the state to move forward with the private option for Medicaid expansion.
-Governor Beebe is set to sign the bills on Monday, April 22.
+April 18: The Health Care Independence Act and related appropriation bills passed both the Arkansas House and Senate, allowing the state to move forward with the private option.

 Below are the current services and programs offered by the Division of Medical Services.
 Click the name of the service for a link to additional information and related website links.